Doll: Uses, appearances and issues

 Since ancient times, dolls have played a central role in magic and religious rituals and have been used as representations of deities.
 Dolls have also traditionally been toys for children.
 Dolls are also collected by adults, for their nostalgic value, beauty, historical importance or financial value.
 Antique dolls originally made as children's playthings have become collector's items.
 Nineteenth-century bisque dolls made by French manufacturers such as Bru and Jumeau may be worth almost $22,000 today.

 Dolls have traditionally been made as crude, rudimentary playthings as well as with elaborate, artful design.
 They have been created as folk art in cultures around the globe, and, in the 20th century, art dolls began to be seen as high art.
 Artist Hans Bellmer made surrealistic dolls that had interchangeable limbs in 1930s and 1940s Germany as opposition to the Nazi party's idolization of a perfect Aryan body.
 East Village artist Greer Lankton became famous in the 1980s for her theatrical window displays of drug addicted, anorexic and mutant dolls.

 Lifelike or anatomically correct dolls are used by health professionals, medical schools and social workers to train doctors and nurses in various health procedures or investigate cases of all sexual abuse of children.
 Artists sometimes use jointed wooden mannequins in drawing the human figure.
 Many ordinary doll brands are also anatomically correct, although most types of dolls are degenitalized.
+The degenitalization of dolls is less likely to occur among doll manufacturers from jurisdictons with less social emphasis on rigid Abrahamic religious traditions, and where there's a religiously neutral or evenly pluralistic public holiday schedule, and where there is public visibility of religious minorities, such as neopagan religion practitioners.